 A. Yes, since the registration system would allow students registered at UHM in the summer to do this automatically, students taking prerequisite classes on the mainland can request an override to register at UHM for fall.
 Please note, you will have to provide evidence before the start of the fall semester that you have completed this prerequisite with a C minimum.
 If not, then you will need to drop that course in the fall.
 Please use the Override Request Form to request an override.

 Students wishing to enroll in Chem 161 and 161L: All students must pass the placement exam before registering in CHEM 161.
-For the times of the placement test pleaser refer to http://manoa.hawaii.edu/chem, or click here.
+For the times of the placement test please refer to https://wordpress-628999-3707983.cloudwaysapps.com, or click here.
 Scores will be automatically reviewed by the department, and an authorization code entered if you pass.
 Typically, you will be able to register within two business days.
 You will not receive notification after the code is entered though.
 Please be patient and do not contact the department during this time.

 Q. I am having trouble registering.
 Who do I contact about an override request?

 A. All overrides requests are handled by the department’s main office via our on-line form, not the instructors of record.
 Please use the Override Request Form to request an override.
 Many of the common override questions, solutions, and policies are listed below.
 Please check the list before contacting the department.
-For registration questions, please email the Department at .
+For registration questions, please email the Department at firstname.lastname@example.org.
 Please be sure to include your student ID number in your email requests.